 But it doesn’t just stop there!
-The next step is to include your safety stock calculation in your inventory management system as part of the reorder point.
-This inventory metric is only helpful when put into use.
-You never know when you’ll need to dip into your safety stock, so factoring it into your replenishment will equip you to handle high seasons.
+The next step is to include your safety stock calculation in your inventory management system as part of the re-order point.
+This inventory metric is only helpful when put to use.
+You never know when you’ll need to dip into your safety stock, so factoring it into the restock, will equip you to handle high seasons.

 Inventory Metric #4: Cost of Carrying Inventory

 The cost of carrying or holding inventory is calculated as the sum of the following factors: